These are links for moving within this page

 Thinning

 The deterioration of Japan's forests is a growing problem, and attention is increasingly being drawn to the importance of thinning to prevent this deterioration.
-In this issue, we examine the necessity of thinning and focus on the "Forest Neighborhood Association" initiative promoted by the environmental NPO "Office Neighborhood Association."
-We also introduce the Nippon Paper Group's efforts to utilize thinned timber, including their cooperation with the Forest Neighborhood Association.
+In this issue, we examine the necessity of thinning and focus on the "Morino Chonai-kai" initiative promoted by the environmental NPO "Office Chonai-kai."
+We also introduce the NIPPON PAPER GROUP's efforts to utilize thinned timber, including their cooperation with the Morino Chonai-kai.

 Katsuhiko Hibino